Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 backpacking water purification

-• It doesn't dry out my skin as much as alcohol based sanitizers.
+• It doesn't dry out my skin or sting on application like alcohol based sanitizers.

 • The lathering action of frothy soap ensures that I'm using a physical method to remove microbes from my skin along with the chemical action of the soap.